Dan McCarney: South Florida

 In February 2007, McCarney accepted a position as the defensive line coach and assistant head coach at the University of South Florida.

 Florida

 The next year, McCarney accepted the same position at the University of Florida.
-He coached the defensive line at Florida for two years.
+He coached the defensive line at Florida for two years, including the 2008 NCAA National Championship team.
 During his tenure, the Gators produced NFL draft picks Carlos Dunlap and Jermaine Cunningham.